-Time will also be available at the AGM to discuss resolutions.
+Time is made available at the AGM to discuss resolutions.
 If you wish to submit a resolution please review the format for submitting resolutions below:

-All resolutions must be submitted to the ACSW office by Firday, January 27, 2017.
+All resolutions must be submitted to the ACSW office by Monday, February 8 2021.

 This motion was carried unanimously at the February 2016 meeting by the ACSW Council.